 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.

-THIS YEAR AT ALBUQUERQUE MINI MAKER FAIRE
+LAST YEAR AT ALBUQUERQUE MINI MAKER FAIRE

 Inventor, Storyteller, Hobbyist, Tinkerer, Artist, Musician…

 - Makers are people who embrace the do-it-yourself spirit whether individually, or in teams.

 - Makers create, build, invent, re-purpose, hack, alter or otherwise change and improve the world around them through thinking and creativity.

 - Makers use Arduino, circuit boards, wood, clay, fabric, LEDs, metal, plastic, robotics, yarn, sewing machines, computers, hot glue guns, paint, batteries, fire, electricity, recyclables – just about anything you can imagine.

 You are welcome to help spread the word about the event or promote it on your website or social media profile.
 Download the logo below to post and link back to our main webpage: http://www.albuquerque-minimakerfaire.com